-The device allows the upstream port to be swapped with any downstream port, enabling any USB port to assume the role of USB host at any time during hub operation.
+The device allows the upstream port to be swapped with a downstream port (all downstream ports except the last), enabling another USB port to assume the role of USB host at any time during hub operation.
 This host role exchange feature is called FlexConnect.
 Additionally, the USB 2.0 ports can be flexed independently of the USB 3.2 ports.